reside-ic/reside-ic.github.io/content/blog/excel-to-r.md

 date: 2019-11-18
 ---

-Last week was the [Health Economics in R Hackathon](https://n8thangreen.wixsite.com/hermes-hack-london), bringing together health economists, epidemiologists and software engineers.
+Last week was the [Health Economics in R Hackathon](https://n8thangreen.wixsite.com/hermes-hack-london), bringing together health economists, epidemiologists and research software engineers.

-We learned that complex spreadsheet models are common in health economics, and that the users of these models feel constrained by what they can achieve with them - having constructed a [decision tree model](https://en.wikipedia.org/wiki/Decision_tree) in Excel, the analyst might want to carry out a [sensitivity analysis](https://en.wikipedia.org/wiki/Sensitivity_analysis) vary the models' parameters seeing how the outcomes vary.
+We learned that complex spreadsheet models are common in health economics, and that the users of these models feel constrained by what they can achieve with them - having constructed a [decision tree model](https://en.wikipedia.org/wiki/Decision_tree) in Excel, the analyst might want to carry out a [sensitivity analysis](https://en.wikipedia.org/wiki/Sensitivity_analysis), varying the models' parameters to see how the model outcomes vary.
 Doing this requires knowledge of [Visual Basic](https://en.wikipedia.org/wiki/Visual_Basic_for_Applications) and reportedly is quite slow to run.
-We wanted to create a proof-of-concept package that would take an excel model like this and convert it into an R function, where it could be more easily manipulable.
+We wanted to create a proof-of-concept package that would take an Excel model like this and convert it into an R function, where it could be more easily manipulable, *accelerating* the researchers' ability to do their work.

 This does not present a complete solution by any means (it _was_ a hackathon)!
 But it's a proof-of-concept for an idea that might be worth pursuing.

 First, it's worth thinking about what it *means* to "compute a spreadsheet".
 In our brainstorming session we tried to home in on the problem - what is the analyst actually trying to do, and how would they do it?
-The basic idea is that they would modify some cells that represent parameters and then the spreadsheet recomputes ([spreadsheets fundamentally representing a form of reactive programming](https://stenci.la/blog/introducing-sheets/)) to change other cells that represent inputs.
+The basic idea is that they would modify some cells that represent parameters and then the spreadsheet recomputes ([spreadsheets fundamentally representing a form of reactive programming](https://stenci.la/blog/introducing-sheets/)) to change other cells that represent outputs.
 So we have a mapping of inputs to outputs, which seems an awful lot like a function.

 While clever approaches could be developed to automatically determine inputs and outputs, we allowed specifying of inputs and outputs as a set of Excel cell references (using [`cellranger`](https://github.com/rsheets/cellranger)) on a particular sheet, with a hint as to where to find a label as a row/column offset: